-Impact Management Objective: Identify and demarcate no-go areas, working areas and site facilities.
-No-Go areas include aquatic habitats and public open space to remain natural.
-Insensitive location of working areas and site facilities may result in environmental impacts during the second site of th Potential impact to avoid phase.
-Failure to accurately demarcate working areas may result in an increased disturbance footprint.
+Impact Management Objective: Id dentify and demarcate no-go areas, working areas and site facilities.
+No-Go areas include public open space to remain natural.
+Insensitive location of working areas and site facilities may result in environmental impacts during the construction Potential impact to avoid phase.
+Failure to accurately demarcate working areas may result in an increased disturbance fo potprint.
 Failure to demarcate no-go areas may result in disturbances to these areas during construction.
-Impact Management Outcome Future construction activities will be restricted to within the designated areas & environmentally se sensitive areas (no-go areas) Impact Management Oblcome will be protected from disturbance.
-IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period The environmentally sensitive areas must be identified and be designated as no-go areas.
-Contractor Pre-construction Demarcation of working area and no-go areas must be done in accordance with Section 8.2 of this phase (prior to arrival EMPr. of construction Site camp facilities must be situated as far away from the No-Go areas as possible. equipment, machinery, or workers on site) Performance Indicator No-go areas, working areas and areas for site camp facilities have I peen identified and appr opriately demarcated to the renormance indicator satisfaction of the ECO, before construction activities commences on site.
+Impact Management Outcome Future construction activities will be restricted to within the designated areas & environmentally sensitive areas (no-go Impact Management Outcome areas) will be protected from disturbance.
+IMPACT MANAGEMENT ACTIONS Mitigation measure Mitigation measure Responsible party Time period The environmentally sensitive areas must be identified and be designated as no-go areas.
+Contractor Pre-construction • Demarcation of working area and no-go areas must be done in accordance with Section 8.2 of phase (prior to arrival this EMPr. of construction Demarcate the protected trees on site. equipment, Site camp facilities must be situated as far away from the No-Go areas as possible. machinery, or workers • on site) Performance Indicator No-go areas, working areas and areas for site camp facilities have been identified and appropriately demarcated to the company of the ropriately demarcated to the satisfaction of the ECO, before construction activities commences on site.